rufuspollock/rufuspollock.com/content/post/2016-11-26-fake-news-post-truth-is-it-new.md

 Another alternative, is to have the companies themselves self-regulate by checking content themselves.
 Whilst superficially useful, on further examination this could be disastrous as we hand over even greater power to shape and censor political discourse to these already too powerful commercial entities.

 The better solution is a simple one: openness.
 If we were to open up Google's and Facebook's platform, including their algorithms we would have competition and transparency.
 Suddenly, experimentation and real alternatives would be possible.
-Different algorithms would give us different news; and even different business models for producing news -- not least because under the pressure of competition these monopolies would no longer be able to take so much of the value of the content they serve up.
+Different algorithms would give us different news; and even different business models for producing news -- not least because under the pressure of competition these monopolies would no longer be able to take so much of the value of the content they serve up.[^1]

 In short, a more open and democratic information economy would give us a more open and democratic politics.

+[^1]: The big question to then ask: how would companies like Google and Facebook justify investments to keep improving their algorithms and platforms if they were not protected by monopoly rights and secrecy.
+The answer is remuneration rights: an open compatible funding mechanism for information like software and algorithms.
+See my [upcoming book for details](/book/).